modelica/ModelicaConference2021/abstracts/abstract_6B_2.md

-Model-Based Development of the
-RespiraWorks Ventilator with Modelon
+## Model-Based Development of the RespiraWorks Ventilator with Modelon Impact

-Impact
-John Batteh1 Lixiang Li2 Edwin Chiu3 Ethan Chaleff4
+**John Batteh, Lixiang Li, Edwin Chiu, Ethan Chaleff**

 Abstract

 This paper describes the modeling and simulation of the RespiraWorks ventilator in Modelica with Modelon Impact and the Pneumatics Library.
 Following a brief